af83/ucengine-docs/core/api.md

 #### Returned values

-    200 { "result": "ok } // the role has been successfully deleted
+    200 { "result": "ok" } // the role has been successfully deleted

     401 { "error": "unauthorized" } // the user is not authorized to delete this role